AmyKeedwell/Milestone-Project-Resume/README.md

 * [Qwigley](https://fonts.google.com/specimen/Qwigley?query=qwigley) font used for my header name to draw in attention.

 # Features
-* **Header** containing my name and a smooth scroll navbar to navigate the one scrolling page style website.
+* **Header** containing my name and a smooth scroll navbar to navigate the one scrolling page style website.I have used bootstrap to include a drop down menu on smaller screens with a 'hamburger icon' in the header.
+This is a fixed navbar and scrolls with the user as they scroll up and down the page for ease of navigation.

-    * Hero Image of a desk containing the text "Full Stack Web Developer" to clearly show what this website is about.
+    * Hero Image of a desk containing the text "Full Stack Web Developer" to clearly show what this website is about and set the theme for the rest of the website.

-* **About me** section containing a brief description of me containing information about my background and what I am hoping to achieve.
+* **About me** this section contains a brief description of me containing a portrait of myself and information about my background and what I am hoping to achieve.
+I hope this will aid any potential employers or collaborators to find out a little more about me.
-    * This also contains a link to download my resume.
+    * This also contains a link to download my resume which opens in a seperate screen in order to keep the users focus on the page itself.

 * **Skills** section containing a selection of the skills I have learnt and am yet to study.
 These have interactive skill percentages which will be updated as I progress.
+Currently these have a hover effect over each percentage, this will updated as I progress through the course to incorporate animations to make this section more eye catching.
+This will enable anyone visiting the site to quickly and clearly identify my particular skillset.

 * **Portfolio** section which will eventually showcase my upcoming projects and work.
 At present I have added videos about coding, one of which is a video about Code Institute for anyone who is also looking to take a career change.

-* **Contact Me** section provides a form for anyone to get in touch, this will become interactive later in my course.
+* **Contact Me** section provides a form for anyone to get in touch with me, this will become interactive later in my course.
     * There are contact details such as phone/email/ address below this followed by google maps of the general area.

 * **Social links** are available in the footer alongside another link to download my resume.